This report provides insight into tax issues that need to be considered when mergers and acquisitions (M&A) are contemplated in Japan.

 Asset purchase or share purchase

 The following sections discuss issues that need to be considered from a Japanese tax perspective when a purchase of either assets or shares is contemplated.
-A summary of the advantages and disadvantages of each alternative is provided at the end of this chapter.
+A summary of the advantages and disadvantages of each alternative is provided at the end of this report.

 Purchase of assets